loloof64/flutter_open_save_file_dialogs/README.md

 # open save file dialog

-A Flutter plugin for opening and saving files on Android.
+A Flutter plugin for opening and saving files on Android, using native file chooser.

 ### Dialogs